joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5770299/2024/09/15/bengals-chiefs-loss-emotion-0-2-start/

 **Marvin Harrison Jr., after underwhelming debut, breaks out for Cardinals in Week 2**\
-`Marvin Harrison Jr. is a serious person who never strays from routine.
+`Harrison is a serious person who never strays from routine.
 Even so, his head coach admitted: "It was good to see him smile."`\
 https://nytimes.com/athletic/5770076/2024/09/15/marvin-harrison-jr-arizona-cardinals-touchdown-breakout/

 **In a Surprise Win, ‘Hacks’ Earns Top Comedy Award**\